xxFino/cantor-react/README.md

 - React.js

 ## Update
-I also added localStorage to the program.
+I also added date and clock to the program.

 ## Available Scripts